 Plastiq often (not always) requires you to send in a copy of your rental agreement for verification prior to processing your rent payment, or a bill or invoice for paying other bills.
 If you have roommates, you can offer to pay rent for the whole house or apartment and have your roommates reimburse you directly.
 Additionally, you can have the payment sent to your address for hand-delivery to the “landlord”, which may provide a creative outlet for some using this service.

-Cash Advances on Visa
+Cash Advances Risk on Visa Cards

 What Cards Can Be Used Towards Mortgage?